MalgaSteve/unilu-s6-llm-fingerprinting/specification.md

 - the program should be able to randomly query a set of open-source LLMs (M)

-- should be able to compare based on the answers given by the LLMs after being queried
+- should be able to compare LLMs based on the answers given by these

 - it should provide an explanation for a set of vulnerabilities (V).
-The cardinality the set of vulnerabilites should be at least one for every model in (M).
+The cardinality of the set of vulnerabilites should be at least one for every model in (M).

 ### Functional Requirement